eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 ## 3.5 Example forecasts: some simple models

+In this tutorial, we will begin by producing two “null model” forecasts using functions available in the `fable` package for R. The `MEAN` null model will forecast abundance based on the historical mean and standard deviation in the training data.
+The `NAIVE` null model is a random walk model.
+We will then use the `TSLM` function to create simple linear regression models to predict beetle abundances using daily temperature (mean daily temperature at 2m height) and precipitation (daily cumulative precipitation) estimates produced from CMIP6 climate model runs from 1950-2050.
+While these data do not represent actual observations of temperature and precipitation at the NEON site, they have been fit to historical data, so past dates in the simulated data should capture general trends at the site and values for future dates should represent a realistic forecast of climate variables into the future.

+An overview of the models we will fit to the data in this tutorial:

 -   Null models
     -   `fable::MEAN()`: Historical mean and standard deviation
     -   `fable::NAIVE()`: Random walk